Skip to main content

 Compact source files can include other Compact source files via an include form:

-By default, the compiler looks for an include file specified as includepath in the current working directory under the full pathname includepath.compact.
-When the environment variable COMPACT_PATH is set to a colon-separated (semicolon-separated on Windows) list of directory pathnames dirpath:...:dirpath (dirpath;...;dirpath under Windows), the compiler looks instead for the include file under the full pathname dirpath/includepath.compact for each dirpath until the file is found or the set of dirpath entries is exhausted.
+By default, the compiler looks for include files and externally defined modules in the current working directory under the full filename name.compact.
+When the environment variable COMPACT_PATH is set to a colon-separated (semicolon-separated on Windows) list of directory pathnames dirpath:...:dirpath (dirpath;...;dirpath under Windows), the compiler looks instead under the full pathname dirpath/name.compact for each dirpath until the file is found or the set of dirpath entries is exhausted.

 FLAGS